|Mission Point, MI|

 Mission Point Light was established in 19 feet on the shoal spot previously marked by Mission Point Lighted Bell Buoy 1.
 The structure is a circular black cylinder of interlocking steel sheet piling filled with stone and capped with concrete.
 On the pier thus provided is erected a skeleton steel tower and small steel house elevated above the pier deck on four circular cylinders for protection from ice and wave action.
 The light is a 200 m.m. lantern fitted with a battery operated electric light showing a white flash of 330 c.p., 1 second duration every 10 seconds.The steel skeletal tower atop the circular pier has since been replaced by a cylindrical tower.

 Mission Point Lighthouse Reservation originally consisted of 142 acres, but in March 1931, all but 5.38 acres of it were transferred to the State of Michigan for public park purposes.
 The remaining piece of the reservation, which included the lighthouse, was declared surplus on September 24, 1938.
 Residents of Peninsula Township collected funds and purchased the lighthouse and remaining piece of the reservation for $1,001 in 1948.
+Forty-three people, now known as the founding families, donated an average of forty-five dollars to raise the needed money.
 The acquired property was incorporated into the surrounding park, all of which is now owned by the township.

 Between 1933 and 1948, vandals removed the Fresnel lens and a beautiful hand-carved mahogany railing from the lighthouse.
 After the township acquired the property, Ed Andrus took up residence in the lighthouse and worked on restoring the structure.
 By 1955, the station’s shed was being used as a refreshment stand.